 For nearly 20 years, nursing has topped Gallup Polls as the most honest and ethical profession.
 Leadership plays a significant role in developing and maintaining nursing ethics.
 Ethical nurse leaders create work environments that impact employee choices, behaviors and values.

 For nurse leadership and ethical decision making to work concurrently, nurse leaders should review what kind of ethical challenges their staffs typically encounter and determine the best ways to resolve the difficulties.
-Researchers in the Journal of Medical Ethics and History of Medicine said nurses who practice ethical leadership in their daily actions advance positive behaviors in healthcare.
+Researchers in the Journal of Medical Ethics and History of Medicine describe how nurses who practice ethical principles in nursing advance positive behaviors in healthcare.

-“Ethical leaders must strive to model and support ethical performance and at the same time be sensitive to moral issues and enhance nurse’s performance by fostering respect for human dignity; thus, they can play an important role in promoting patient safety, increase the capacity to discuss and act upon ethics in daily activities and support the ethical competence of nurses,” researchers said in “Obstacles and problems of ethical leadership from the perspective of nursing leaders: a qualitative content analysis.”
+“Ethical leaders must strive to model and support ethical performance and at the same time be sensitive to moral issues and enhance nurse’s performance by fostering respect for human dignity; thus, they can play an important role in promoting patient safety, increase the capacity to discuss and act upon ethics in daily activities and support the ethical competence of nurses,” a researcher says in “Obstacles and Problems of Ethical Leadership from the Perspective of Nursing Leaders: A Qualitative Content Analysis.”

-Practicing ethical nursing leadership is particularly important for registered nurses (RNs) who are striving to advance their careers.
-Indeed, among the many requirements of a Doctor of Nursing Practice (DNP) curriculum, including an online DNP program, is understanding and adopting ethical nursing standards for leadership.
+Practicing ethical nursing leadership is particularly important for registered nurses who are striving to advance their careers.
+Indeed, among the many requirements of a Doctor of Nursing Practice curriculum is understanding and adopting ethical principles in nursing.

-Before nurse leaders can adopt and implement ethical standards, they must understand the components of ethical decision-making as they apply to the field.
-The American Nurses Association and other nursing leadership organizations outline these basic principles as a baseline for ethical nursing practice:
+Before nurse leaders can adopt and implement ethical standards, they must understand the components of ethical decision making as they apply to the field.
+The American Nurses Association and other nursing leadership organizations outline these seven ethical principles in nursing as a baseline for ethical nursing practice: